 When the carrier calls to verify pickup, customer must ask carrier company's name.
 Make sure it's the same name that is on your dispatch email.
 When they show up, check the info on the truck.
 Check the MC and DOT numbers.
 Do they match what was sent to you?
 For example, In that email our company sends to customers, we ask this to be done for your protection.

-When the carrier calls to verify pickup, customer must ask also ask who hired them.
+When the carrier calls to shows up to the pickup, customer must ask also ask who hired them.
 For example, if it's us here at NX, then that is exactly what the carrier will say.
-If not, stop the pick up and call.
+If not, stop the pick up and call whomever you did business with, and see if they a part of a different company or different name.
+If not, halt the pick up, call the police.

-If the broker named on the order is not the one you are working with, REFUSE pickup, and contact the company you are working immediately.
+If the broker named on the order is not the one you are working with, REFUSE pickup, and contact the company you are working immediately along with Police.
 In this case there is little doubt it's double brokered, especially if even more does not add up.
 Read on.

 Check Carrier ratings!
 Everyone has the right to start a new business, but be careful of new carriers.